-quick find clear
+plant quick find clear

 Part Sun, Sun

-1 to 3 feet
+From 1 to 8 feet

 garden plans for Obedient plant